georbots/SVM-from-Scratch/README.md

 This is an SVM implementation with numpy and the quadratic programming framework CVXOPT.

-# SVM
+## Introduction
-The Support Vector Machine, was firstly proposed by Vladimir Vapnik and Alexey Chervonenkis in the ealry 1960s but was not published until 1995[^1].
-It is an algorithm that aims to classify data points of two discrete classes by discovering the optimal hyperplane to separate them in an n-dimensional space.
+The Support Vector Machine (SVM), proposed by Vladimir Vapnik and Alexey Chervonenkis in the early 1960s but not published until 1995[^1], is an algorithm designed to classify data points of two discrete classes by discovering the optimal hyperplane to separate them in an n-dimensional space.

+## Mathematical Modeling
 The mathematical modelling of the problem is as follows:
 The classes $y_{i}$ are defined as +1 for positive and -1 for negative.